genesis-community/cf-genesis-kit/MANUAL.md

 underscore as used in the `instance_group`.

 Known instance groups are:
-  adapter, api, cc-worker, credhub, database, diego-api, diego-cell, doppler, errand, haproxy, log-api, nats, rotate-cc-database-key, router, scheduler, singleton-blobstore, smoke-tests, tcp-router, and uaa
+  api, cc-worker, credhub, database, diego-api, diego-cell, doppler, errand, haproxy, log-api, nats, rotate-cc-database-key, router, scheduler, singleton-blobstore, smoke-tests, tcp-router, and uaa